thriveweb/spacialstudio/content/pages/home.md

   - galleryimage: /images/uploads/unsplash5.jpg
   - galleryimage: /images/uploads/unsplash6.jpg
 title: >-
   We are Spacial Studio.
-A desing studio that puts the passion in creating new and unique spaces
+A design studio that puts the passion in creating new and unique spaces
 aboutImage: /images/uploads/unsplash3.jpg
 aboutSectionTitle: >-